gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 });
 ```

-Then, retrieve the service instance from anywhere with the [useService](/references/runtime/useService.md) hook:
+Then, access the service instance from anywhere with the [useService](/references/runtime/useService.md) hook:

 ```ts
 import { useService } from "@squide/react-router";